 Introduction

-The Accreditation Framework documents the Commission’s policies for accrediting colleges, universities and local education agencies that prepare teachers and other educators for state licensure and professional practice in California’s public schools.
-“Accreditation” refers to the process of identifying and verifying the quality of each program that prepares educators for serving in the public schools, including verifying that each candidate who graduates from the program meets the qualifications for licensure established by the Commission.
+The Accreditation Framework documents the policies of the Commission on Teacher Credentialing for accrediting colleges, universities and local education agencies that prepare teachers and other educators for state licensure and professional practice in California’s public schools.
+“Accreditation” refers to the process of identifying and verifying the quality of each program that prepares educators for serving in the public schools by ensuring that the program meets state adopted standards in order to ensure that candidates who graduate from the program meet the qualifications for licensure established by the Commission.

-The major purpose of state accreditation of educator preparation programs is to assure that those who teach and provide a variety of education-related services in the public schools have the knowledge, skills, and abilities necessary to be effective educators.
+The major purpose of state accreditation of educator preparation programs is to ensure that those who teach and provide a variety of education-related services in the public schools have the knowledge, skills, and abilities necessary to be effective educators.
 Additional related purposes of accreditation are summarized below:

 Accreditation assures candidates and the public that educator preparation programs are of high quality and effective in preparing candidates to meet licensure requirements